smartcontractkit/chainlink-automation/docs/PROTOCOL_v21.md

 ## Workflows

 Workflows are the sequence of events and procedures used to determine if an upkeep is considered eligible to perform.

+Each workflow performs pre-processing, processing and post-processing steps.

 The protocol supports two types of triggers, each brings a set of workflows: